bambooforest/reviews/Macklin-CordesRound2020/review.md

 - "S5 is downloadable from https://zenodo.org/record/3886212#.Xt9NFWozaO8."

-But clicking on the link in the PDF gives the reader a 404.
+But clicking on the link in the PDF gives the reader a 404 error.

 The supplementary materials that I was able to access contain two data files:

 - Aus_metadata_2020-05-21.tsv
 - Aus_segment_frequencies_2020-05-21.tsv

 Perhaps it's worth noting for the reader why the raw lexical data, phoneme segmentation code, and orthography profiles, used to generate the phoneme frequency counts are not available to the reader in the SI materials or via Zenodo.
 It seems that some of the lexical data are accessible from the Chirila database, which is freely available after agreeing to the terms of agreement (http://chirila.yale.edu/download).
-So I can imagine putting it in the wild is not an option.
+So I assume posting the data openly on the internet is, understandably, not an option.